mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

    **d** (day), and **w** (week).
 For example, **4h15m** mean 4 hours and 15 minutes.

-   For both formats, the specification can optionally be preceeded by ``+`` or ``-``, where ``+`` means older than the given time, and ``-`` means younger than the given time.
+   For both formats, the specification can optionally be preceded by ``+`` or ``-``, where ``+`` means older than the given time, and ``-`` means younger than the given time.